kpbhumika/intelligent-crawler/Readme.md

-# Flash Wiz
+# Intelligent crawler

-Flash Wiz is a full-stack flashcard application built using the **PERN** stack (PostgreSQL, Express, React, Node.js).
+Intelligent crawler is a full-stack flashcard application built using the **PERN** stack (PostgreSQL, Express, React, Node.js).
 This README provides instructions on how to set up and run the app locally.

 ## Table of Contents
 - [Prerequisites](#prerequisites)